StoreFront

 Citrix Workspace web extensions are now generally available for use with StoreFront.
 These web extensions help you launch resources in your locally installed Citrix Workspace app without prompts to open Workspace launcher or downloading an .ica file, making your experience safer and more reliable.
 For more information, see Citrix Web Extensions.

-With 2312 release, the use of Citrix Workspace web extensions is enabled by default for every new installation of StoreFront.
+The use of Citrix Workspace web extensions is enabled by default for every new installation of StoreFront.
 However, end users still need to download the extensions to use this feature.

-Existing users can enable this feature using the following command:
+When upgrading an existing deployment you can enable this feature using the following command:

 Add-STFFeatureState -Name "Citrix.StoreFront.EnableBrowserExtension " -IsEnabled $True